- ¾ cup almond flour

 - 3 eggs, beaten

 - 1 cup chopped pecans, plus more for topping

-- 1 cup crushed pineapple, undrained
+- 1 cup crushed pineapple (drain any excess juices)

 - ½ cup grass-fed butter, softened